-An interactive or media element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here:

 To learn more about some of the scientists involved, check out the IPCC's playlist "25 Years of the IPCC- Individual Videos."